Anatolii/NinePatchChunk/README.md

 <code>public static final int NO_COLOR = 0x00000001;</code> - The 9 patch segment is not a solid color.<br>
 <code>public static final int TRANSPARENT_COLOR = 0x00000000;</code> - The 9 patch segment is completely transparent.<br>

-Firstly let's go throu the fields of the class object you would use.
+Firstly let's go through the fields of the class object you would use.

 - <code>boolean wasSerialized</code> - The indicator if this chunk was serialized or not.
 I didn't saw images without this variable equals true.
 If you will - feel free to contact me.
 This value is <code>true</code> by default.<br>
 - <code>ArrayList\<Div\> xDivs</code> - An array with stratchable areas goes on X axes.
 The 0 start pixel is pixel of actual bitmab without 9-patch 1-pixel border.
 The <code>Div</code> class will be described bellow.
 By default this value is null<br>